-➤ To return the center of the radar picture to the center of the screen, repeat step 1 and then press the CLEAR key.
+➤ To return the center of the radar picture to the center of the screen, select the center point (CTR) then press the CLEAR key.
 The center is always reset to the center of the display when you turn on the Radar display.